Rome Transportation

 Rapid Transit

-Rome Metro Rail System is a preferred way to travel without luggage between Rome districts during day time.
+Rome Metro Rail System is a preferred way to travel without luggage between Rome districts during the daytime.
 It has 3 Metro heavy rail lines, 3 Tram (light rail) lines, and 7 Ferrovia commuter rail lines that blanket Rome and reach the coastline.
-ROME RAPID TRANSIT MAP

 Memorize saying the name of your Metro & Tram stations near attractions in Italian — it’s not hard.

-Civitavecchia is the cruiseport for Rome.
-It’s located 45 miles northwest of the city.
-It is an hour by train from Rome and an hour by car from the airport.
+Located 45 miles northwest of Rome is the Civitavecchia Cruise Port.
+It is an hour by regional train from Rome or an hour by car from the airport.
 Civitavecchia has multiple piers for several cruise ships.
 A free shuttle service is usually provided between your specific ship and a parking lot outside the port.
-See http://www.portidiroma.it/en/content/ship-arrivals-and-departures.
-See this map of the port area and train station.
+See this page for ship arrivals and departures.

 You can walk the 20 minutes to Civitavecchia Train Station or take the Argo shuttle bus for a €2 fare.
 The shuttle schedule is at http://civitavecchia.portmobility.it/en/civitavecchia-train-station.